 Additionally, there is not any mention of which public clouds Mindbreeze deploys in, its platform’s integrity, etc. These are particularly important and known to anyone who is ever filled out InfoSec security forms.
-The other items in the report that raise questions are the inclusion of Gartner’s Peer Insights scores and ‘incorporating third party technology.’
+The other items in the report that raise questions are the inclusion of Gartner’s Peer Insights scores and ‘incorporating third-party technology.’
 Gartner Peer Insights is the equivalent of Yelp or Amazon reviews, are not officially validated, and are ignored by anyone serious about the technology space.

 Does this mean that Mindbreeze should not score well?
 No, quite the contrary.
 Our criticism is of Gartner and their scoring criteria.
-We are aware of many companies having deployed Mindbreeze are pleased with the technology’s business outcome.
+We are aware of many companies to have deployed Mindbreeze and are pleased with the technology’s business outcome.
 Mindbreeze is late to the cloud, but their adoption of the cloud is excellent for customer choice.
 Going to the cloud is incredibly complex, and everyone, including Google after the GSA, has struggled to do it well.
 The cloud’s inherent complexity (security, availability zones, multi-tenancy, K8, etc.) highlights that customers should perform their due diligence beyond just reading these reports.

 Google Cloud Search - Challenger

 We were stunned to see Google’s placement in the report in any meaningful way.
 Similar signs in the field suggest a similar fate for Google Cloud Search to that of the Google Search Appliance, particularly when you consider Google’s lack of focus on launching new products.
 (See Google Stadia, Google Wave, etc.) (Read: Spring cleaning is upon us) Our observation is that Google Cloud Search lacks marketing behind the product.
 We are experiencing customers coming to us for guidance, stating that “Google isn’t selling Google Cloud Search.”
-Is this product going to be 2021 Attivio?
+Will this product be the 2021 Attivio?
 If this ends up the case, what does the “Overall Viability” category mean?

 Google’s commercial search leadership provides a free (spending billions on Google.com has benefits) perception advantage with potentials customers.
 “Let’s just call Google” is still a thing.
-But we fail to see how Cloud Search supports data enrichment, deliveries results to various touch points or allows for query input flexibility on its own.
+But we fail to see how Cloud Search supports data enrichment, delivers results to various touchpoints or allows for query input flexibility on its own.
 These gaps require you to rely on additional Google Cloud Services.
 Google Cloud provides impressive capabilities, but many other vendors can also tap into those APIs for their product.
 (See Mindbreeze for reference when product company leverages third parties)

 IBM Watson Discovery - Leader

 We have spent a good amount of project time over the last 18 months replacing IBM technology.
-Like Google, IBM gets a lot of free mindshare with customers (multimillion-dollar TV ad campaigns and a turn on Jeopardy help).
+Like Google, IBM gets a lot of free mind share with customers (multimillion-dollar TV ad campaigns and a turn on Jeopardy help).
 On one report, they received top placement in the “ability to execute” category.
 In the subsequent report, they are top in the “completeness of vision.”
 Why?